Apply for Funds

-We will consider all applications received but will give priority to people detained in Washington State or who have connections to Washington State.
+We will consider all applications received but will give priority to people detained in Washington State and the Pacific Northwest or who have connections to Washington State and the Pacific Northwest.

 We believe that nobody should be detained and that detention is unjust and dangerous.
 However, due to limited resources, we cannot cover every request that we receive.
 We will give priority to people who face exacerbated vulnerabilities in detention due to any of the following situations:

-- Serious physical or mental health disabilities, chronic illnesses, or in need of urgent medical attention
+- People with serious physical or mental health disabilities, chronic illnesses, pregnancy, or in need of urgent medical attention

 - Primary caretakers of dependents—particularly minors, elders, and/or people with serious disabilities or chronic illnesses—who are facing immediate hardship due to the applicant’s detention

-- Face exacerbated vulnerabilities in detention based on their gender, sexuality, language, faith, or other identity factors
+- People who face exacerbated vulnerabilities in detention based on their gender, sexuality, language, faith, or other identity factors

-- The length of time detained by any federal, state, or local law enforcement agency
+- People who have been detained for more than 3 months by any federal, state, or local law enforcement agency.

 In general, applications will be reviewed in the order they are received.
 However, a request will be reviewed sooner if there is a deadline or situation of urgency.
 We will consider the following situations when determining urgency: